 The Broome-Cape Leveque Road Upgrade Project (the Project) aims to both minimise the environmental footprint of works and maximise Aboriginal employment and local businesses for the communities of the Dampier Peninsula.
-Local engagement, participation and ownership is paramount to ensure social, environmental and economic opportunities are fully utilised.
+Local engagement, participation and ownership is paramount to ensure social, environmental and economic opportunities are fully realised.

 The Broome-Cape Leveque Road was opened to the public in December 2020.
 On 1 February 2022 Country Downs Station received 652 mm of rain within a 24 hour period, resulting in significant and extensive damage to a large section of the Broome-Cape Leveque Road.
 The most severe damage occurred between SLK 35 - 80, with extensive damage to the drainage network and across the project site.
-Repairs to the road were completed by December 2022, with drainage improvements currently being undertaken, and planned to be complete by December 2023.
-The flooding also caused considerable damage to rehabilitation area, with further revegetation works planned to be undertaken at the completion of the 2023 improvements.
+Repairs to the road were completed by December 2022, with drainage improvements completed by December 2023.
+The flooding also caused considerable damage to rehabilitation areas, with further revegetation works now required.

-Based in Beagle Bay, the Nyul Nyul Rangers continue to provide specialised Greater Bilby Management, which delivers key components of the Project's Greater Bilby Management Plan.
-Preclearing Greater Bilby surveys by Traditional Owner Rangers are undertaken in accordance with the Project's Greater Bilby Management Plan.
-No active burrows requiring the relocation of Greater Bilbies were recorded on site this reporting period, nor were any individuals trapped nor sighted.
+Based in Beagle Bay, the Nyul Nyul Rangers continue to provide specialised Greater Bilby management that is in accordance with key components of the Project's Greater Bilby Management Plan.

+Pre-clearing Greater Bilby surveys by Traditional Owner Rangers have also been undertaken for the Project in accordance with the Project's Greater Bilby Management Plan.
+No active burrows requiring the relocation of Greater Bilby were recorded on site this reporting period, nor were any individuals trapped or sighted.
 Ecological expertise and specialised Greater Bilby services were provided by Dr Rick Southgate (Envisage Environmental Services).

 Seven drainage culverts that also act as fauna underpasses were installed during previous reporting periods (Figure 2).
 The report by Dr Rick Southgate on fauna using these underpasses/culverts is attached (Appendix 1).